connectrpc/grpcreflect-go/README.md

 }
 ```

-## Status
+## Status: Stable

-Like [`connect-go`][connect-go], this module is a beta: we rely on it in
-production, but we may make a few changes as we gather feedback from early
-adopters.
-We're planning to tag a stable v1 in October, soon after the Go 1.19
-release.

-## Support and Versioning

-`connect-grpcreflect-go` supports:
+This module is stable.
+It supports:

-* The [two most recent major releases][go-support-policy] of Go, with a minimum
+* The [two most recent major releases][go-support-policy] of Go.
-  of Go 1.18.
-* [APIv2][] of protocol buffers in Go (`google.golang.org/protobuf`).
+* [APIv2] of Protocol Buffers in Go (`google.golang.org/protobuf`).

-Within those parameters, it follows semantic versioning.
+Within those parameters, `connect-grpcreflect-go` follows semantic versioning.
+We will _not_ make breaking changes in the 1.x series of releases.

 ## Legal